malrefai/validate_transaction/README.md

 ### 5. Install dependencies

 On the project root there is a requirements.txt file.

-Make sure you install all the required dependencies before running stocksMarkets
+Make sure you install all the required dependencies before running validateTransaction

     $ pip install -r requirements.txt

 ### 6. Run

     $ python main.py

 ## Notes

 The library

 ## Copyright

 Copyright (c) 2018 Mohammad Alrefai.
 See LICENSE.txt for further details.

 ## License